TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 Core Audio will initialize this thing later.
 We just want to have the variable ready for that moment.

-###Creating an AudioComponentDescription
+### Creating an AudioComponentDescription
-An AudioComponentDescription, to the best of my rudimentary knowledge, is simply a way to tell the system how you plan to work with sound.
+An AudioComponentDescription is simply a way to tell the system how you plan to work with sound.
 You can input sound through a microphone or output sound through the speakers.
 There are other options you can also pick, but we aren't really interested in those.
 We want the most basic audio output on the Mac, so we are going to pick the defaults and set everything else to zero.

 Copy/Paste this code inside of the MacOSInitSound function, right at the top: